-A Floodplain Administrator is hereby officially appointed and is the responsibility of the department of Environmental Health.
-The Floodplain Administrator's duties are to administer and implement the provisions of these Regulations.
-The Floodplain Administrator must serve to meet and maintain the commitments pursuant to 44 CFR 59.22(a) to FEMA to remain eligible for National Flood Insurance for individuals and business within the Park County.
+A Floodplain Administrator is hereby officially appointed by the Park County Commission whose duties are to administer and implement the provisions of these Regulations.
+The Floodplain Administrator must serve to meet and maintain the commitments pursuant to 44 CFR 59.22(a) to FEMA to remain eligible for National Flood Insurance for individuals and business within Park County.

+1.8 COMPLIANCE

-1.8 COMPLIANCE Development, New Construction, Alteration or Substantial Improvement may not commence without full compliance with the provisions of these Regulations.
+Development, New Construction, Alteration or Substantial Improvement may not commence without full compliance with the provisions of these Regulations.